Hello! Welcome to the Sustainable Sauceresses!

 3. To get information out there.
 At the Sustainable Sauceresses, we know that sometimes there just isn’t enough time do everything.
 It’s impossible for one person to make every meal, skincare product, cleaning supply, and household item that you need, as well as keep informed on the products, companies, and foods to buy – and what to avoid.
 So we will do the legwork to seek out sustainable ingredients and ethical sources that you can purchase so you don’t always have to make them.

-4. And lastly, to encourage you to become the group leader.
+4. And lastly, to encourage you to become the Dungeon Master of your party.
 As a mother, father, or sibling, you have an incredible degree of influence on your families.
 We can encourage good, healthy, zero waste habits into our parents, grandparents, sisters, brothers, cousins, aunts, uncles, and children so that they (and you) may enjoy a healthier life.
 Perhaps together we can create the first generation in the “Consumer Age” to live in harmony with nature instead of being the last to know its beauty as it is.
 Your inner druid is there and we aim to help you find it.

 Anyone can do any aspect of a sustainable lifestyle on any budget.
 And it is much easier to do than most people realize.
 As consumers, we have a ton of power to change this world through our actions and the vote of our dollar.
 So let’s use it!

 Demeter & Gaia: Food & The Environment

 Climate change is becoming a larger focus everyday now.
 And while factors that contribute to carbon emissions in the energy and transportation sector seem to be getting the most press, food and agriculture play an important role as well.